devleo10/fillmate/README.md

 3. **Pin the Extension**
    - Click the puzzle piece icon in Chrome toolbar
-   - Find "HireBot" and click the pin icon
+  - Find "FillMate" and click the pin icon

 ### Production Installation (Future)
 - Will be available on Chrome Web Store once published